-One of the main attractions of buying EOS with GBP is its price.
-Unlike Bitcoin, which costs over £8,000 per unit, EOS is a much more accessible way into cryptocurrency investing.
+One of the main attractions of buying EOS in Pounds is its price.
+Unlike Bitcoin, which costs over £32,500 per unit, EOS is a much more accessible way into cryptocurrency investing.
 It’s possible to invest without having to spend huge sums of money, which makes it a tempting prospect for many investors in the UK who are looking to buy and sell cryptocurrency in British pounds.

 Because EOS.IO was designed to power smart contracts and decentralised applications (dApps), many crypto experts believe that the price of EOS will rise as demand for its services grows.